Cell Tower Processes

 Lease or License Proposals, Modifications and Additions submitted by a Limited Liability Company must include a copy of the Operating Agreement and Articles of Organization, duly certified by the Corporate Secretary, evidencing the authority of the officer so signing on behalf of the company to both contract with and indemnify the County.

-A. Lease or License Proposals, Modifications and Additions submitted by a Partnership must be signed by the partner who is the legally authorized authority to bind the partnership.
+A. License Proposals, Modifications and Renewals submitted by a Partnership must be signed by the partner who is the legally authorized to bind the partnership.

-Lease or License Proposals, Modifications and Additions submitted by a Limited Liability Company must be signed by a legally authorized officer of the corporation and attested to by the Corporate Secretary.
+License Proposals, Modifications and Renewals submitted by a Limited Liability Company must be signed by a legally authorized officer of the corporation and attested to by the Corporate Secretary.

-Lease or License Proposals, Modifications and Additions submitted by a Corporation must be signed by a legally authorized officer of the corporation and attested to by the Corporate Secretary.
+License Proposals, Modifications and Renewals submitted by a Corporation must be signed by a legally authorized officer of the corporation and attested to by the Corporate Secretary.

-A. Yes, additional information may be requested as required documentation at the sole discretion Baltimore County.
+A. Additional information may be requested as required documentation at the sole discretion of Baltimore County.

-A. Yes, if the lease or license extends for a period of over seven years with or without renewals, Lessee’s shall be required to execute and record a Memorandum of Lease or License within the Land Records and to pay such taxes as are due to the State and the County.
+A. Yes, if the existing lease or license extends for a period of over seven years with or without renewals, Lessees or Licensees shall be required to execute and record a Memorandum of License within the Land Records and to pay such taxes as are due to the State and the County.

-A. Yes, per the Baltimore County Code, once a new lease or license has been agreed to by the County, it must be advertised in a paper of general circulation for a period of three weeks at the expense of the Lessee or Licensee.
-Final approval shall be subject to a public hearing should protest of such lease or license be registered with the County.
+A. Per the Baltimore County Code, new licenses agreed to by the County must be advertised in a paper of general circulation for a period of three weeks at the expense of the Licensee.
+Final approval shall be subject to a public hearing should a protested license be registered with the County.

-A. Lessee or licensee's may be required to issue such payment, construction or performance bonds as may be necessary in the determination of the Baltimore County Agency or Department entering into the lease or license.
+A. Licensees may be required to issue such payment, construction or performance bonds as may be necessary in the determination of the Baltimore County agency or department entering into the license.